na-na-hi/renget/archive/LiminalCrossroads1.md

 *"...and it's in fucking Spanish of all things?"*

-"...tú... hablas...?", the English speaker slowly relays in an accent that would've shamed his Hispanic mother.
+"...tú... hablas...?" the English speaker slowly relays in an accent that would've shamed his Hispanic mother.

 "U-Uh... don't worry about me...
 I-I know my English just fine..."